ecamenen/rgcca-docker/README.md

 #### Analyse parameters
-By default, the analysis : scales the blocks, initiates the algorithm with Singular Value Decomposition, uses a superblock with a factorial scheme function, a biased estimator of the var/cov, a tau equals to one and two components for each block.
+By default, the analysis : scales the blocks, initiates the algorithm with Singular Value Decomposition, uses a superblock with a factorial scheme function, a biased estimator of the variance, a tau equals to one and two components for each block.

-- ```--scale``` Standardize each block to zero means and unit variances and then divided by the square root of its number of variables.
+- ```--scale``` DO NOT standardize each block to zero mean and unit variances and then divide by the square root of its number of variables.
-- ```--bias``` Use a biased estimator of the variance and the covariance.
+- ```--bias``` Use an  unbiased estimator of the variance and the correlation
-- ```--superblock``` Use a superblock, a concatenation of all the blocks to better interpret the results.
+- ```--superblock``` DO NOT use a superblock, a concatenation of all the blocks to better interpret the results.
 - ```-t (--tau)``` (FLOAT) Tau parameter in RGCCA.
 A tau near 0 maximize the covariance between blocks whereas a tau near 1 maximize the correlation between the blocks.
 - ```-g (--scheme)``` (INTEGER) Scheme function among 1: Horst, 2: Factorial, 3: Centroid, 4: x^4 (by default, factorial scheme).
 The identity (horst scheme) maximizes the sum of covariances between block components.
 The absolute value (centroid scheme) maximizes of the sum of the absolute values of the covariances.
 The square function (factorial scheme) maximizes the sum of squared covariances, or, more generally, for any even integer m, g(x)=x^m (m-scheme), maximizes the power of m of the sum of covariances.
 - ```--init``` (INTEGER) The mode of initialization of the algorithm (1: Singular Value Decompostion , 2: random).
 - ```--ncomp``` (INTEGER) The number of components to use in the analysis for each block (should be greater than 1 and lower than the minimum number of variable among the blocks).